TypeScriptPlayground/Naming-Conventions/README.md

 <br>

 ### function
 Function names are written in [camelcase][L001].
 If the function has more than one parameter or the parameter name exceeds the maximum [character limit](#character-limit) for a line then the line needs to be wrapped.
 The same rule also applies to the content of the function.
+Always specify a return value for the function.
+The return value is specified in the same form as for a [type](##types).

-#### Normal function: `function func(param : string) {}`
+#### Normal function: `function functionName() {}`
 No space is inserted between the function name and the parentheses.
 A space is inserted between the brackets and the curly brackets.

 > <picture>